 Investigators will see if a new "stress test" in cognitively normal older adults can identify those most likely to progress to Alzheimer's dementia.
 Researchers believe they can increase the sensitivity of memory and problem-solving tests by using a very small dose of a medication, scopolamine (a medication approved to treat motion sickness), that reduces certain chemical activity in the brain that changes during the earliest stages of the disease.
 The stress-test results will be compared to the results of PET imaging scans of the brain, which can identify brain changes indicating the earliest stages of Alzheimer's disease.

-At all three study visits, researchers will obtain measurements of the brain's electrical activity, using a single dry electrode that is placed on the forehead, and will take pictures of the eye and retina using infrared and blue light.
+At all three study visits, researchers will obtain measurements of the brain's electrical activity, using an imaging device that uses infrared and blue light.
 A secondary goal of the study is to search for evidence in the retina of the same protein seen with PET imaging of the brain in people at high risk for Alzheimer's.
 Finally, a small sample of saliva will be collected to see which participants have a genetic risk for the disease.

 |Map Marker||City||State||Zip Code||Status||Primary Contact|